Cheesy Chicken Enchiladas with Homemade Sauce

 Onion and spices in a skillet.

-Step 1: In a large skillet, heat the avocado oil on medium heat.
+Step 1: In a large skillet, heat the oil on medium heat.
 Once the pan is hot, sauté the chopped onion until it’s translucent.

 Chicken strips in a skillet.